awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

    Follow your security best practices for this layer with special attention to the following:
    + Plan identity management keeping in mind best practices noted in [Security Best Practices for Amazon Connect](security-best-practices.md)\.
    + Mitigate insider threat and compliance risk associated with workloads that handle sensitive information, by creating a secure IVR solution that enables you to bypass agent access to sensitive information\.
-By encrypting contact input in your contact flows, you’re able to capture information securely without exposing it to your agents, their workstations, or their operating environments\.
+By encrypting contact input in your flows, you’re able to capture information securely without exposing it to your agents, their workstations, or their operating environments\.
 For more information, see [Encrypt customer input](encrypt-data.md)\.
    + You are responsible for maintaining the allow list of AWS IP addresses, ports, and protocols needed to use Amazon Connect\.

 1. **AWS**: The AWS layer includes Amazon Connect and AWS integrations including AWS Lambda, Amazon DynamoDB, Amazon API Gateway, Amazon S3, and other services\.
 Follow the security pillar guidelines for AWS services, with special attention to the following: